 One line summary

-* ‘master’, in Git nomenclature
+* main or master, in Git nomenclature

-Trunk Based Development is a key enabler of Continuous Integration, and by extension Continuous Delivery.
+Trunk-Based Development is a key enabler of Continuous Integration and by extension Continuous Delivery.
 When individuals on a team are committing their changes to the trunk multiple times a day it becomes easy to satisfy the core requirement of Continuous Integration that all team members commit to trunk at least once every 24 hours.
 This ensures the codebase is always releasable on demand and helps to make Continuous Delivery a reality.

 Teams should become adept with the related branch by abstraction technique for longer to achieve changes, and use feature flags in day to day development to allow for hedging on the order of releases (and other good things - see concurrent development of consecutive releases)

 If you have more than a couple of developers on the project, you are going to need to hook up a build server to verify that their commits have not broken the build after they land in the trunk, and also when they are ready to be merged back into the trunk from a short-lived feature branch.

 Development teams can casually flex up or down in size (in the trunk) without affecting throughput or quality.
 Proof?
 Google does Trunk-Based Development and have 35000 developers and QA automators in that single monorepo trunk, that in their case can expand or contract to suit the developer in question.

 People who practice the GitHub-flow branching model will feel that this is quite similar, but there is one small difference around where to release from.